NYPL/metadata-documentation/resources/glossary.md

 <a name="early-access-viewer"></a>
 <dt>Early Access Viewer</dt>
-<dd>web application that allows research staff to preview and share audio moving image items that are digitized but not fully described, cataloged, or rights-cleared and are not yet ingested into the <a href="#metadata-management-system">Metadata Management System</a> or available through <a href="#digital-collections">Digital Collections</a></dd>
+<dd>web application that allows research staff to preview and share audio and moving image items that are digitized but not fully described, cataloged, or rights-cleared and are not yet ingested into the <a href="#metadata-management-system">Metadata Management System</a> or available through <a href="#digital-collections">Digital Collections</a></dd>

 <a name="encoded-archival-description"></a>
 <dt>Encoded Archival Description</dt>